Grinnell College: Campus

 Grinnell College is located in the town of Grinnell, Iowa, about halfway between Des Moines and Iowa City.
-The main campus is bounded by 6th Avenue (which is also US Highway 6) on the south, 10th Avenue on the north, East Street on the east and Park Street on the west.
-The 120 acre campus contains sixty-three buildings ranging in style from Collegiate Gothic to Bauhaus.
+The main campus, which was once a stop on the Underground Railroad, is bounded by 6th Avenue on the south, 10th Avenue on the north, East Street on the east and Park Street on the west.
+The 120 acre campus contains sixty-three buildings ranging in style from Collegiate Gothic to Bauhaus to Tudor to Modernist.
 Goodnow Hall and Mears Cottage (1889) are listed on the National Register of Historic Places.
 Immediately west of the college is the North Grinnell Historic District, which contains over 200 National Register of Historic Places contributing buildings.

 The residential part of campus is divided into three sections: North Campus, East Campus, and South Campus.
 North and South Campus' dormitories are modeled explicitly after the residential colleges of Oxford and Cambridge.
-The four East Campus dormitories were designed by William Rawn Associates and feature a modern, LEED-certified design constructed from Iowa limestone.
+The four East Campus dormitories feature a modern, LEED-certified design constructed from Iowa limestone.

 All three campuses feature dormitory buildings connected by loggia, an architectural signature of the college.
-The loggia on South Campus is the only entirely closed loggia, featuring walls on all sides, while the loggias on East and North campus are only partially closed.
+The loggia on South Campus is the only entirely closed loggia, while the loggias on East and North campus are only partially closed.
 From the time that the first dorm opened in 1915 until the fall of 1968, the nine north campus dorms were used exclusively for male students, and the six south campus dorms reserved for female students.
 The dorm halls house significantly fewer students than halls at other colleges.

 Most academic buildings are located on the southwestern quarter of campus.
 The athletic facilities are mostly located north of 10th Avenue.

-In addition to the main campus, the college owns much of the adjacent property.
-Many administrative offices are located in converted houses across Park Street near the older academic buildings, and several residences are used for college-owned off-campus student housing.

 The college maintains a 365 acre environmental research area called the Conard Environmental Research Area (CERA).
 The U.S. Green Building Council awarded CERA's Environmental Education Center a gold certification.
 The building is the first in Iowa to receive the designation.

 During the 2000s, the college completed the Charles Benson Bear '39 Recreation and Athletic Center, the Bucksbaum Center for the Arts, the renovation of the Robert Noyce '49 Science Center and the Joe Rosenfield '25 Student Center.
 Internationally renowned architect César Pelli designed the athletics center, the Joe Rosenfield '25 Student Center, and the Bucksbaum Center for the Arts.

-The college has recently embarked on a significant period of new construction, which is expected to last until 2034.
-The first phase of this construction process included a comprehensive landscaping update, a new Admissions and Financial Aid building, and the Humanities and Social Sciences Complex (HSSC).
-This first phase cost $140 million and was completed in mid-2020.
-The second phase, currently in planning, is focused on the Downtown Student Residence project (DSR) including a building designed by renowned architecture firm Adjaye Associates.
+The college is going through a period of new construction which is expected to last until 2034.

 Academics

+Grinnell's open curriculum encourages students to take initiative and to assume responsibility for choosing their own courses of study.
+The sole core, or general education, requirement is the completion of the First-Year Tutorial, a one-semester, four-credit special topics seminar that stresses methods of inquiry, critical analysis, and writing skills.
+All other classes are chosen, with the direct guidance of a faculty member in the student's major department, by the student.